NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 * The TTS in trust domain II SHOULD transcribe the workflow-related claims from the subject token to the claims of the issued Txn-Token.
 See Claims Transcription (Section 4.3).

+Domain II will proceed to use the obtained Txn-Token II normally, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 ## Mode B: Direct Txn-Token Exchange

 This section defines the requests and responses for Mode B as described in Section 3.2.